RascalSoftware/RAT/docs/source/userDocumentation.rst

 User Documentation
 ====================

-*Many pieces of user intructions go here but this is one piece I have.
-Should be organised when other pieces from Arwel come*
+*Many pieces of user instructions go here but this is one piece I have.
+Should be organized when other pieces from Arwel come*

 How to create a custom C++ model
 ---------------------------------